 The female won’t be looking to eat anything while she’s on bed, so don’t think that you’re going to appeal to her appetite with your selection of lure.
 Rather, she will be looking to guard her eggs from any intruder that wants to eat them.

 Your best chance of catching a bedded bass will be to mimic one of these predators and cause her to attack.
-There are a variety of methods you can use to do this.
+There are a variety of methods I have used to do this.

 Best Lures & Rigs for Bedding Bass